 Can you work out the area of the inner square and give an

 explanation of how you did it?

 Charlie has been drawing rectangles:

 The first rectangle has a perimeter of 30 units and an area of 50 square units.

 The second rectangle has a perimeter of 24 units and an area of 20 square units.

-Charlie wondered if he could find a rectangle whose perimeter and area have the same numerical value.
+Charlie wondered if he could find a rectangle, with a side of length 10 units, whose perimeter and area have the same numerical value.

 Can you find a rectangle that satisfies this condition?

 Alison says "There must be lots of rectangles whose perimeter and area have the same numerical value."